-9 Tips to Have a Healthy Thanksgiving Holiday, from Nutritionist Keri Glassman
+9 Tips to Have a Healthy Thanksgiving Holiday, from a Nutritionist

-Keri Glassman, RD, is a well-known dietitian and nutrition coach and founder of Nutritious Life, as well as an all-around helpful, upbeat presence who has your back when it comes to how to eat healthily and love it.
 If you're wondering: How are we going to enjoy a healthy holiday this Thanksgiving without going off the rails?
-There is no one better to give us advice than Glassman.
-Her take: You can have your pie and eat it too, without sacrificing your wellbeing goals.
-Here are her 9 helpful tips for staying on track while still enjoying the feast this Thanksgiving.
+There is no one better to give us advice than Kerri Glassman, RD, a well-known dietitian, nutrition coach, and founder of Nutritious Life.
+Her take: You can have your pie and eat it too, without sacrificing your well-being goals.
+Here are her nine helpful tips for staying on track while still enjoying the feast this Thanksgiving.

-Glassman believes that special occasions are wonderful times to celebrate life, and you can do it and also stay true to your overall health and wellbeing goals – and still indulge – appropriately.
+Glassman believes that special occasions are wonderful times to celebrate life, and you can do it and also stay true to your overall health and well-being goals –– and still indulge –– appropriately.
 Her philosophy is to eat foods that nourish you without depriving yourself of the enjoyment that the holidays have to offer.
-That's especially true now, this Thanksgiving.

-We caught up with the busy Glassman as the Thanksgiving holiday was fast approaching and our grocery shopping lists were ready, our recipes all planned out, and our anticipation of gathering with loved-ones building.
-There's nothing like Thanksgiving after a pandemic (when both travel and get-togethers have been put on hold) to dial up the anticipation of traditions resumed.
-This Thanksgiving, we want to celebrate our gratitude and feast on favorite foods that connect us – but do all that without totally losing our way along the path to a happy, fit healthy lifestyle
+We caught up with Glassman as the Thanksgiving holiday quickly approaches and our grocery shopping lists are ready, our recipes all planned out, and our anticipation of gathering with loved-ones builds.
+This Thanksgiving, we want to celebrate our gratitude and feast on our favorite foods that connect us without totally losing our way along the path to a happy, healthy lifestyle

 Glassman offers these tips, including her special Thanksgiving mantra, which is essentially a 10th tip.
 Follow her advice and have a very happy, healthy holiday with friends and family and you will feel great through the holidays!